-Quantitative measures established by regulation to ensure capital adequacy require the Bank to maintain minimum amounts and ratios as of January 1, 2015, of total capital, tier 1 capital, and common equity tier 1 capital to risk-weighted assets (as defined in the regulations), and leverage capital, which is tier 1 capital to adjusted average total assets (as defined).
-Prior to January 1, 2015, minimum amounts and ratios of total capital, tier 1 capital, and leverage capital, which is tier 1 capital to adjusted average total assets (as defined), were required.
-Management believes, as of December 31, 2015 and 2014, that the Bank meets all the capital adequacy requirements to which it is subject.
+Quantitative measures established by regulation to ensure capital adequacy require the Bank to maintain minimum amounts and ratios of total capital, tier 1 capital, and common equity tier 1 capital to risk-weighted assets (as defined in the regulations), and leverage capital, which is tier 1 capital to adjusted average total assets (as defined).
+Management believes, as of December 31, 2016 and 2015, that the Bank meets all the capital adequacy requirements to which it is subject.

-As of December 31, 2015 and 2014, the most recent notification from the FDIC, the Bank was categorized as well capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2016 and 2015, the most recent notification from the FDIC, the Bank was categorized as well capitalized under the regulatory framework for prompt corrective action.
 To remain categorized as well capitalized, the Bank will have to maintain minimum total capital, common equity tier 1 capital, tier 1 capital, and leverage capital ratios as disclosed in the following table.
 There are no conditions or events since the most recent notification that management believes have changed the Bank's prompt corrective action category.